Alexxx180/Desert-Rage/Repositories/README.md

 ## Who is this git and why do they make crafts from branches there too?

-|X| Alexxx180/Tatarintsev_8901 repository, master branch.
+[X] Alexxx180/Tatarintsev_8901 repository, master branch.

 [?]
 You don't know basics?
 We come here to fix that.

 ### Header

-(i) It's same user interface to sign in, search and so on.
+( i ) It's same user interface to sign in, search and so on.

 ### Search line

-(i) There we could type path to someone repo: github.com/[repo address]
+( i ) There we could type path to someone repo: github.com/[repo address]

 /!\ So, full path is: